Chapter Thirty-Five: In the Ashes of the Midnight Sun

 He recognised the gracious yet coddling tone she used when accepting his little gifts when he was a child when she said, "The most important part, of course."
 Then, she smiled.

 Rolling his eyes, Draco shoved his hands into his pockets.
-"I figured you wouldn't want anything from Venice, since we'll be there at the end of August."
+"I figured you wouldn't want anything from Venice, since we'll be there at the end of September."
 A question jumped to the front of his mind.
 "Speaking of, how exactly did you convince Granger to join us?
-She wrote me last week to tell us that she'd be joining us.
+She wrote me last week to tell me that she'd be joining us.
 I didn't bother to invite her because—"

 "I think you underestimate the strength of a healing woman.
 She doesn't need you to protect her, Draco.
 One way or another she has to face these things.
 And they're going to be uncomfortable, for the both of you, but if you're truly serious about—"